liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/03-kaleo-forms.markdown

 administrators must configure the permissions of users who need access to Kaleo Forms so that they can access the application in Site Administration.
-Users needing only to manage workflow tasks assigned to them or their roles can use the *My Workflow Tasks* section of their [personal site](/discover/portal/-/knowledge_base/7-0/creating-sites#customizing-personal-sites).
+Users needing only to manage workflow tasks assigned to them or their roles can use the *My Workflow Tasks* section of their [personal site](/discover/portal/-/knowledge_base/7-0/creating-sites#customizing-personal-sites) (in the User Menu, go to My Account &rarr; My Workflow Tasks).

 $$$